Improving Consistency Models with Generator-Augmented Flows

-Score-based diffusion models \citep{ho2020denoising, song2021scorebasedSDEs} can generate data from noise via a multi-step process consisting in numerically solving either a stochastic differential equation (SDE), or an equivalent ordinary differential equation (ODE) called the probability flow ODE (PF-ODE).
-Although SDE solvers generally exhibit superior sampling quality, the PF-ODE has desirable properties.
-Notably, it defines a deterministic map from noise to data.
-In this context, the diffusion process based on the EDM formulation \citep{karras2022edm} with $\alpha_i = 1$ defines it as follows:
+Score-based diffusion models \citep{ho2020denoising, song2021scorebasedSDEs} can generate data from noise via a multi-step process consisting in numerically solving either a stochastic differential equation (SDE), or equivalently an ordinary differential equation (ODE).
+Although SDE solvers generally exhibit superior sampling quality, ODEs have desirable properties.
+Most notably, they define a deterministic mapping from noise to data.
+Recently, \citet{liu2023flow} and \citet{lipman2023flow} generalize diffusion to flow models, which are defined by the following probability flow ODE (PF-ODE):